Stepford Cuckoos

 The Stepford Cuckoos are a set of fictional mutants, psychically linked quintuplets (Celeste Cuckoo, Esme Cuckoo, Irma "Mindee" Cuckoo, Phoebe Cuckoo, and Sophie Cuckoo) appearing in American comic books published by Marvel Comics.
 The alphabetical order of the Cuckoos' first names corresponds with their ages, with Celeste being the firstborn and Sophie being the youngest.
 Originally calling themselves the Five-in-One, after the deaths of Esme and Sophie the remaining sisters were known as the Three-in-One.
 They are commonly associated with the Xavier Institute for Higher Learning and successor mutant schools.

 Their name "Stepford Cuckoos" is a reference to the books The Stepford Wives and The Midwich Cuckoos.
-The Stepford Cuckoos made their live action debut as the Frost Sisters; Esme, Sophie, and Phoebe in the television series The Gifted, portrayed by Skyler Samuels.
+The Stepford Cuckoos made their live action debut as the Frost Sisters; Esme, Sophie, and Phoebe in the television series The Gifted (2017 - 2019), portrayed by Skyler Samuels.

 Publication history

-First appearing in New X-Men, vol. 1 #118, they were created by Grant Morrison.
+First appearing in New X-Men #118 (November 2001), they were jointly created by Grant Morrison and Ethan Van Sciver.
 Their origin, as the artificially created "daughters" of Emma Frost, is revealed in X-Men: Phoenix – Warsong.

 Esme and Sophie were among the feature characters in the 2011 two-issue limited series Chaos War: X-Men.

+In April 2024, it was announced that Sophie would have a starring role in the second volume of NYX, set for a July 2024 release as part of the "X-Men: From the Ashes" relaunch.
+It is written by Collin Kelly and Jackson Lanzing with art by Francesco Mortarino.
+The new ongoing series centers on Sophie and several other mutant young adults – Kamala Khan, Laura Kinney, Anole, and Prodigy – attempting to adapt to life in New York City in the post-Krakoan Age when mutants are hated and feared even more due to the actions of Orchis.

 Fictional character biographies

 Origins

 As revealed in the first issue of X-Men: Phoenix – Warsong, the sisters are grown from ova cells harvested from telepath Emma Frost while she lay comatose after a Sentinel attack that killed her students, the original Hellions, and are only five of many cloned daughters.
 They state that over a thousand eggs were stolen from Emma's ovaries during her coma, and the remaining hundreds (if not thousands) of clones reside within incubation chambers inside a hidden underground laboratory at The World, a complex housing the Weapon Plus (living beings designed to serve as weapons) program.
-They were created by Dr. John Sublime to be powerful weapons able to kill every mutant by combining their telepathic abilities.
+They were created by John Sublime to be powerful weapons able to kill every mutant by combining their telepathic abilities.
 The Cuckoos were designated Weapon XIV.